Dr. Mukti and Other Tales of Woe: Return to the Planet of the Humans

 A return to the world first established in Self's prior novel Great Apes and its protagonist, Simon Dykes.

 Reception

-The Guardian newspaper said of the collection...
+The Guardian newspaper said of the collection:

 "Like most of Self's work, these stories detail a massive loss, a misplacement, of humanity.
 In some sense they are actually about being a satirist, about being able to have so removed a point of view that you might as well be looking down from orbit."

-However The Telegraph review gave a harsher appraisal...
+However, The Daily Telegraph review gave a harsher appraisal:

 "Will Self is going through a bad patch.
 I thought Dorian, his last novel, was pretty dire, but this new collection of stories is even worse.
 They are not funny, they are not clever, they are just a mess.
 Perhaps one day he will recover the form which made the outrageous Cock and Bull and, in a more sombre vein, How the Dead Live, so readable; but for the moment, he is floundering."